– General Introduction –

 Nick Schulman is an American professional poker player and poker commentator.
 He was born on September 18th, 1984 in New York City.

 He has won 3 WSOP gold bracelets so far; as well as a WPT title in 2005.
-Overall, he has $13.118 million in live tournament cashes, which puts him in the top 100 on the worldwide all time money list and in the top 50 in the US all time money list.
+Overall, he has $13.252 million in live tournament cashes, which puts him in the top 100 on the worldwide all time money list and in the top 50 on the US all time money list.
 He’s also a regular in the world’s most famous super high stakes cash game room, Bobby’s Room (recently renamed Legends Room) at the Bellagio.

 Schulman is also known as a frequent commentator for ESPN’s World Series of Poker coverage.
 In 2019, his offhand remark about the level of play in the WSOP Main Event caused some controversy in the online poker community.